laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 Also works on mobile ([iOS, iPadOS,](#iOS-iPadOS-Safari-only) [Android](#Android-via-Firefox)) via uBlacklist, as well as pihole/adguard (via [Hosts file](#hosts-file-for-pi-holeadguard))

-> [!WARNING]
-> Right now, please use [uBlacklist](#Installing-it-with-uBlacklist) *instead* of uBlock Origin for now.
-Needs a little restructuring to fix DOM targeting.
-You can still try uBlock, but it will probably not work as you expect it to...

 ## Installing the blocklist for for PC/Desktop

 ### Installing it with uBlock Origin